-- Part of the community (e.g. work next to business or persons without disabilities) - Active in the community with consistent interaction with persons without disabilities - Make money by accessing and seeking employment - Receive support to find competitive employment and training - Access to age appropriate activities and community resources - Opportunities for community relationships and interaction with community member - Ability to choose or refuse activities based on choice - Engagement in community activities that align with interests - Opportunities to volunteer
+• Part of the community (a a within a • Dort of the community (a.g. work next to • Part of the community (e.g. within a • Part of the community (e.g. work next to neighborhood next to persons without business or persons without disabilities) disabilities) • Active in the community with consistent • Active in the community with consistent interaction with persons without disabilities interaction with persons without disabilities • Make money by accessing and seeking • Choice of roommate or private room employment Landlord-tenant protections • Receive support to find competitive Physical accessibility employment and training • Unrestricted access to home and lockable • Access to age appropriate activities and doors community resources • Choice of roommates • Opportunities for community relationships and • Freedom to furnish and decorate interaction with community member • Control over schedule • Ability to choose or refuse activities based on • Access to private calls, e-mail and text choice • Control over personal resources • Engagement in community activities that align • Access to food anytime with interests • Visitors anytime • Opportunities to volunteer